dekuNukem/traffic-cone-film-scanning/README.md

 ### Macro Lens

-Obviously, the quality of the scan largely depend on the lens.
+Obviously, the quality of the scan depends largely on the lens.

 For best results, I would recommend: